lfai/tsc-template/tsc/CHARTER.md

-_Template - update with Adopted Date when TSC approves and send to operations@lfenergy.org to file_
+_Template - update with Adopted Date when TSC approves and send to operations@lfaidata.foundation to file_

 # Technical Charter (the "Charter") for [PROJECT NAME] a Series of LF Projects, LLC